IAOMT Status Report on Endodontic Therapy

 The International Academy of Oral Medicine and Toxicology (I.A.O.M.T.) encourages the dental profession to carefully consider the potential impact on systemic health of endodontic therapy.

-Scientific inquiry ranging from the historic research of Weston Price to ongoing contemporary studies demonstrates that microorganisms (bacteria, fungi, viruses) can persist in root canals and dentinal tubules after apparently successful endodontic treatment.
-The passage of these microorganisms into the blood has been scientifically demonstrated, as has the passage of their highly toxic waste products of anaerobic metabolism, such as sulfides and polyamines.
+Scientific inquiry ranging from the historical research of Weston Price to ongoing contemporary studies demonstrates that microorganisms (bacteria, fungi, viruses) can persist in root canals and dentinal tubules after apparently successful endodontic treatment.
+The passage of these microorganisms into the blood has been scientifically demonstrated, as has the passage of their highly toxic waste products of anaerobic metabolisms, such as sulphides and polyamines.
 Furthermore, there are many cytotoxic chemicals used in endodontics, such as formaldehyde, eugenol, camphorated paramonochlorophenol, and other phenols.
 These have also been shown to diffuse into the general circulation.

 However, the extent of the potential health risk from these influences has not been investigated scientifically, and criteria for evaluating the risk to individual patients have not been established.